Diemlykt/Disease-prediction-apps/README.md

 ## Project Overview

 This project is an AI-powered application designed to predict Alzheimer’s disease presence and stage by integrating clinical data and medical imaging analysis.
-The system assists healthcare professionals by providing reliable, early diagnostic support and disease staging, enhancing patient care and treatment decisions.
+The primary focus is on building a functional, end-to-end system, including a user-friendly interface, backend API, and cloud deployment, rather than training optimized machine learning models.
+Due to a 3-day time constraint, pre-trained models from Kaggle were used to expedite development, ensuring a working prototype that assists healthcare professionals with early diagnostic support and disease staging.

 The app features two core predictive functions:
 1. **Clinical Data Prediction:** Traditional machine learning models analyze patient clinical information to predict Alzheimer’s disease presence (Yes/No).
-2. **Image-based Prediction:** Deep learning models analyze brain MRI or CT scans to classify the stage of Alzheimer’s disease.
+2. **Image-based Prediction:** Deep learning models analyze brain MRI scans to classify the stage of Alzheimer’s disease

 The solution is built using a microservice architecture with a FastAPI backend, Streamlit frontend, and MongoDB for data storage.
 It is containerized and deployed on Render cloud for scalability and accessibility.